dudvdw/cs61b/README.md

 The K extends Comparable<K> means keys must implement the comparable interface and can be compared to other K's.
 We need to include the <K> after Comparable because Comparable itself is a generic interface!
 Therefore, we must specify what kind of comparable we want.
 In this case, we want to compare K's with K's.

-"extends" in this context has a different meaning than in the polymorphism context.
+**extends** in this context has a different meaning than in the polymorphism context.

 When we say that the Dog class extends the Animal class, we are saying that Dogs can do anything that animals can do and more!
 We are giving Dog the abilities of an animal.
 When we say that K extends Comparable, we are simply stating a fact:
 We aren't giving K the abilities of a Comparable, we are just saying that K must be Comparable.